|

 Popular -

-The episode of Popular that I worked on was called
+The "Popular" episode that I worked on was called

 "Two Weddings and a Funeral" (episode 22); I played a wedding